 This was the focus theme for school year 2016-2017 in the German-speaking Community.
 The government decided on a corresponding action plan for pupils and trainees in all educational institutions.

 The chosen theme is no accident as East Belgium too is becoming more varied.
 As in many places in Europe, here too we come across languages, cultures and religion from all over the world.
 This reality must move us to action:

 - to set up cultural and faith dialogue

 - to get to know and respect each other

 and to also do this not least in view of the increased number of refugees.

 Reducing prejudice, designing better coexistence, establishing togetherness.
 This is at the centre for intercultural and interfaith dialogue.
-It is intended to promote dialogue between people from different cultures in the schools of the DG.
+It is intended to promote dialogue between people from different cultures in the schools of the German-speaking Community.